 How early can I take a pregnancy test?

-An early pregnancy test becomes positive only after the fertilized egg has arrived inside the uterus and implanted into the uterus and then sent enough amounts of hCG, human chorionic gonadotropin, the pregnancy hormone, into your bloodstream, and from there into the urine.
+An early pregnancy test becomes positive only after the fertilized egg implants in the uterus and then sends enough amounts of hCG, human chorionic gonadotropin, the pregnancy hormone, into your bloodstream, and from there into the urine.

-The urine pregnancy test (home pregnancy test or HPT) checks for the presence of the pregnancy hormone hCG in the urine. hCG is made by the implanting blastocyst and first appears in the maternal blood around implantation, on average 9 days (with a range of 6-12 days) after ovulation.
-Blood hCG levels then rise rapidly to reach a peak at 7-10 weeks, and then decline after that time.
+The urine pregnancy test (home pregnancy test or HPT) checks for the presence of the pregnancy hormone hCG. hCG is made by the implanting blastocyst and first appears in the maternal blood around implantation, on average 9 days (with a range of 6-12 days) after ovulation.
+Blood hCG levels then rise rapidly to reach a peak at 7-10 weeks and then decline after that time.

 A urine pregnancy test is usually not positive until the time of a missed period which is about 3-4 days after implantation.